-- ♦ View Name The name of the SNMP view.
-(Range: 1-32 characters) - ◆ OID Subtree Specifies the initial object identifier of a branch within the MIB tree.
+- View Name The name of the SNMP view.
+A maximum of 32 views can be configured.
+(Range: 1-32 characters) - ?
+OID Subtree Specifies the initial object identifier of a branch within the MIB tree.
 Wild cards can be used to mask a specific portion of the OID string.
 Use the Add OID Subtree page to configure additional object identifiers.
-(Range: 1-64 characters) - ◆ Type Indicates if the object identifier of a branch within the MIB tree is included or excluded from the SNMP view.
+(Range: 1-64 characters) - Type Indicates if the object identifier of a branch within the MIB tree is included or excluded from the SNMP view.